7, Lok Kalyan Marg: Staff

 Besides the secretarial staff, it has a support staff of about 200 gardeners, servants, and electricians.
 They are employed after a background check.

 Workplace

 The workplace at 7 LKM has two small rooms on either side from the entrance for each of the two personal secretaries.
 Then there is a small corridor with a visitor's room to the right.
 Further ahead is a chamber to meet guests.
 Adjacent to that is the living space for larger meetings, behind which is the dining room where breakfast and lunch meetings are hosted.
 A corridor from 7 LKM leads to Panchvati which can be segmented into two or three conference rooms or a large banquet hall.

 On the walls are artworks loaned by the National Gallery of Modern Art (NGMA) which are often changed in consultation with the prime minister's office.
 The gifts received by the Prime Minister are either displayed at 7 LKM or are sent to the toshakhana (treasure house).

+New Residential Complex

+A new Prime Minister's residence is coming up under the new central vista redevelopment project adjacent to the South Block on the Dara Shikoh road in New Delhi with a better space and amenities.
+It is constructed adjacent to the upcoming Executive Enclave which will officially house the new Prime Minister's Office, shifting it from the current location in the South Block on Raisina Hill.